TimoLin/precursorHDF5/README.md

 When there is a need to provide data for thousands of different time-values this approach becomes very hard to deal with.

 This modification makes the boundary condition read all the data from a single file, in HDF5 format.
+More about this file format can be found [at the official web-site](https://www.hdfgroup.org/HDF5/).
+The main advantage is that API for reading and writing HDF5 files exist for many languages (python, Matlab, C, Fortran...).

 ### Installation ###